boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    behavior at the provider network edge, the PE needs to determine which label represents which slice.
-In the BGP control plane, when exchanging service prefixes over attachment circuit, each slice might be represented by a unique BGP community, so tracking label assignment to the slice is possible.
+In the BGP control plane, when exchanging service prefixes over attachment circuit, each slice might be represented by a unique BGP community, so tracking label assignment to the slice might be possible.
 For example, in
    {{figure-mpls-10b-hand-off}}, for the slice identified with COM=1, the PE advertises a dynamically allocated label A".
 Since, based on the community, the label to slice association is known, the PE can use this dynamically